canonical/docs.conjure-up.io/en/walkthrough.md

 ![Credentials Selection][credentialsselection]

-If no credentials are found, selecting **Add a New credential** will prompt you for those
+If no credentials are found, selecting **Add a New credential** will prompt you for those.

+!!!
+Note: If you are using a private cloud, you may also need to provide the endpoint or connection information here.

 ***Figure: Add new credential***